onqlavelabs/onqlave.docs/docs/guides/web-app-guide/platform/access.md

 ## **Description**

-This section is dedicated to manage the participating users in your organization.
+This section is dedicated to managing the participating users in your organization.

 ## **Access Dashboard**